 We were extremely excited to see the 10 or so hands that went up in the air to indicate interest to moving in and or bringing a new project to the lab and especially pleased to see half the room indicate an interest in helping out with projects in the lab.

-Please take the next step and confirm your interest by filling out this form.
+Please take the next step and confirm your interest by contacting us.

 We look forward to seeing you in the Lab or at the next DayOne event; DayOne Experts: The Swiss Personalized Health Network (SPHN) – making Switzerland a hot bed for research in Precision Medicine and Personalized Health